Fast Facts

 Recent award winners include Patrick Ihejirika '22 and Abiha Kazmi '22, Goldwater Scholarships; Lexcy Alexis '22, Raquel Merino '21, and Salma Mohamed '21, Jeannette K. Watson Fellowships; Carina D'Urso '21, Hafsa Fatima '21, Marwa Islam '22, and Levi Satter '22, Fulbright Awards; Jake Levin '16 and Ryan Merola '07, Harry S. Truman Scholarship; Zujaja Tauqeer '10, Rhodes Scholarship; and Christopher Browne '09 and Amy Iturres-Alomia '09, Gilman Awards for study abroad.

-There are 147 student clubs and organizations at Brooklyn College; a student newspaper; and a student-run radio station, WBCR, located at 1090 AM.
+There are 114 academic, special interest, and social clubs at Brooklyn College; a student newspaper; and a student-run radio station, BCR, located at 1090 AM.
 The college participates in NCAA Division III athletics and offers an exciting and energetic intramurals sports program.

 Facilities